bamos/cv/README.md

 The larger resume and templates I've seen are more difficult to modify.
-I've also had problems with a multi-page CV when using other templates, and I've added better support in these by wrapping every section in a `miniipage` environment so the sections are intelligently put on correct pages.
+I've also had problems with a multi-page CV when using other templates, and I've added better support in these by wrapping every section in a `minipage` environment so the sections are intelligently put on correct pages.
 This is working well for small sections, but I'm not sure how it will work for sections that are larger than a page in length.